Stephen Charles Balboni

 In 1984, Balboni became the second big league position player to strike out in nine straight plate appearances.
 He followed Adolfo Phillips (1966); Eric Davis (1987), Reggie Jackson (1987) and Bo Jackson (1988) all followed suit within the next few years; Mark Reynolds was the next, in 2007.

 Steve Balboni was sent to the Kansas City Royals in a trade that was later protested by Yankees owner George Steinbrenner.
 Part of the trade included the Royals sending reliever Mike Armstrong to the Yankees.
 Armstrong turned out to be injured - or so Steinbrenner claimed - and seldom pitched for the Yankees.
 The Commissioner never acted on the protest.
 1985 turned out to be Balboni's best season for many reasons.
 He set career highs in games played (160), at bats (600), hits (146), runs (74), doubles (28), triples (2), homers (36), runs batted in (88 - tied in 1989) and stolen bases (1).
 He also led the American League with 166 strikeouts.
-He set the Royals record with 36 homers in a season which still stands today.
+He set the Royals record with 36 homers in a season, a record which stood until 2017 when Mike Moustakas broke it.
 He led AL first basemen with 1686 total chances and 1573 putouts that year.
 He also was the starting first baseman in the World Series.
 Steve batted .320 with 3 RBI's in that Series, which the Royals won over the St. Louis Cardinals, four games to three.
 He also demonstrated good glove work in the field, something he was not known for during his career.